-Leadership in the sense of 'getting things done through people' requires all sorts
+Leadership in the sense of 'getting things done through people' requires

 For that reason, you will investigate two main types of frameworks for studying leadership.
 In particular you will focus on the difference between 'dimensional' (generalised personal styles) or 'situational' (concrete work) approaches and apply both.
 For instance in studying leadership as a means for responsible interpersonal influence, you will learn to focus on the leader as a person and on leadership as a process that incorporates both the situation and the followers.

 In both cases the key to responsible leadership is decision making: both with respect to what needs to be done (which competencies, which skills) and with respect to how to assess the effectiveness of what will be done (which criterion, for instance human consideration or organisational effectiveness).

 The paper has a strong group component, and through this you will definitely get a feel for responsible leadership in teams.
 As with life and leadership, the paper can be challenging, but you will learn and you will make a positive impact in the local community — and you might even have fun!

 - Schedule C

 - Teaching staff